 Yes; since they're closely related to Olds, I'm also interested in

 Williams (including Williams & Wallace) and Earl Strickler.
-I don't
+I

 really collect those makes; Williams horns tend to be very expensive